christopheradams/elixir_style_guide/README.md

 ## Syntax

-* Use parentheses when you have arguments, no parentheses when you don't
+* Use parentheses when you have arguments, no parentheses when you don't.

 ```elixir
 # not preferred